 Professional Skills for Exercise Scientists

-This course prepares students for their first work experience in the Exercise and Sports Science industry.
+This course prepares students for their first work experience in the Exercise & Sport Science industry.
 The course addresses the theory on professional skills needed in the industry.
-It will introduce careers in Exercise and Sports Science and job application strategies.
+It will introduce careers in Exercise & Sport Science and job application strategies.
 Other important topics that will be addressed are professional conduct, confidentiality and privacy issues, occupational health & safety and risk assessments.
 The course will address essential competencies that will have to be met before placement work can commence.
-The course includes 40 hours of work experience in exercise testing and prescription for apparently healthy, athletic or clinical populations.
-It is recommended that students complete their exercise testing and prescription work experience with apparently healthy populations, particularly if they do not have experience working with this population.
+The course includes 40 hours of work experience in exercise testing and prescription for apparently healthy populations.

 This course has Compulsory Course Components.
 Students are required to have the following:

-1. must have a current vaccination record, Criminal Record Check, Prohibited Employment Declaration;
+1. must have a current vaccination record; and

-2. are required to demonstrate practical and theoretical competency in professional skills by obtaining an overall grade of at least 50% in both the pre-placement examination and competency assessment;
+2. are required to demonstrate practical and theoretical competency in professional skills by obtaining an overall grade of at least 50% in the pre-placement examination.

-1. Demonstrate the ability to write a job application, including curriculum vitae, outlining academic qualifications, generic and specific skills pertinent to an exercise and sports science professional, relevant work-related experience;
+1. Demonstrate the ability to write a job application, including curriculum vitae, outlining academic qualifications, generic and specific skills pertinent to an exercise and sport science professional, relevant work-related experience;

 2. Demonstrate professional behaviour in actions, attitudes and demeanour at all times consistent with the Code of Conduct for Exercise & Sports Science Australia (ESSA);

 3. Understand cultural, gender-related, privacy, confidentiality, socio-economic, medico-legal and child protection issues;

 4. Demonstrate the ability to obtain informed and valid consent from a client; determine a client’s motives for engaging in exercise-related behaviour change; and safely and effectively supervise a client during exercise